Fountain of Life (iconography)

 Godescalc Evangelistary, commemorating the Baptism of Charlemagne's son in Rome in 781 with an image of the Fountain of Life.

-The Fountain of Life, or in its earlier form the Fountain of Living Waters, is a Christian iconography symbol associated with baptism and/or eucharist, first appearing in the 5th century in illuminated manuscripts and later in other art forms such as panel paintings.
+The Fountain of Life or Fountain of Living Waters is a Christian iconographic symbol associated with baptism and the eucharist.
+It first appearing in the 5th century in illuminated manuscripts and later in other art forms such as panel paintings.
+The iconographic Fountain of Life is connected to older traditions of a physical fountain that gives immortality, also known as the Fountain of Youth.